-- LOI Demonstrate a systematic understanding of a range of relevant contexts and debates - LO2 Critically analyse, identify and compare features and relate these to specific objects - LO3 Demonstrate an understanding of the conservation profession, its role in society, its professional organizations, standards, codes and accreditation process. - LO4 Articulate an informed personal response to the relevant contexts and debates that impact on conservation and their relationship and relevance to own practice ethics, the value of craft, sustainability, the significance of heritage to different cultures, how significance can change, trends and aesthetics.
+- LOI Demonstrate a systematic understanding of the role of the conservator and the relevance of conservation to society - LO2 Critically analyse, identify and compare features and intangible values and relate these to specific objects - LO3 Demonstrate an understanding of the conservation profession, its role in society, its professional organizations, standards, codes and accreditation process. - LO4 Articulate an informed personal response to the relevant contexts and debates that impact on conservation and their relationship and relevance to own practice impact upon the interpretation of objects.
+Themes explored include the role of the conservator, ethics, the value of craft, sustainability, the significance of heritage to different cultures, how significance can change, trends and aesthetics and uses of heritage.

 This unit is designed to establish a common foundation of historical, cultural and professional knowledge relevant to understanding contemporary conservation practice.
-Through an initial series of lectures and visits students are introduced to the major issues and debates in material culture that impact upon the interpretation of objects.
-Themes explored include the role of the conservator,
+Through an initial series of lectures and visits students are introduced to the major issues and debates in material culture that